SirsiMaster/Assiduous/docs/QR_SYSTEM_STATUS.md

 ### ✅ Implemented Features

+#### Frontend QR Rendering (Canonical)
+- **Profile QR (client/agent/admin)** now uses a **pure client-side generator** based on the open-source `QRCode.js` library (loaded from jsDelivr).
+- The browser deterministically computes the profile URL (e.g., `https://assiduous-prod.web.app/{role}/profile.html?id={uid}`) and renders the QR directly into a `<canvas>` element.
+- Cloud Functions `generateUserQR` and `backfillUserProfiles` remain available for **legacy data hydration and backend analytics only**, not in the hot path for the "My QR" pages.
+- This pattern is the **canonical approach for any future QR or barcode-style rendering**: compute the target URL on the client, render via a lightweight JS library, and only hit the backend when necessary for persistence or attribution.

 #### Cloud Functions
 1. **`generatePropertyQR`** (v2 callable in `functions/src/index.ts`, legacy JS retained for back-compat)
    - Generates sequential Assiduous IDs using `generateSequentialId('PROP')`